Rational Team Concert Code Review

 Code review features

-Code review is integrated with RTC work items and Jazz SCM to provide developers with a seamless, low overhead work flow that is simple to use and is a natural extension to their daily activities.
-There isn’t a separate server installation, additional licensing fees or other costs associated with using RTC code review.
+Code review is integrated with EWM work items and Jazz SCM to provide developers with a seamless, low overhead work flow that is simple to use and is a natural extension to their daily activities.
+There isn’t a separate server installation, additional licensing fees or other costs associated with using EWM code review.
 Enabling code review for your projects is simple and takes only a few minutes to set up.

 Reviewers can annotate specific lines of code, which helps developers quickly see and fix issues.
 Issues (or findings) can be marked as must-fix and the reviewer can accept or reject the changes.
 When preconditions are enabled, a code review cannot be approved if must-fix issues have not been resolved to everyone’s satisfaction.